AzureManagedRedis/agent-framework-travel-assistant/README.md

 - **Gradio UI**: Chat, user tabs, live agent event logs, clear‑chat control
 - **Configurable**: Pydantic settings via environment variables, `.env` support

-## Recommended Demo Flow

-Try the following query flow to test the agent!

-### Blank User (Mark) - No Seed Preferences
-1. I like bears and the places where bears can be found.
-2. I think Christmas is quite a magical time of year and I enjoy visiting winter wonderland villages
-3. What's a place to visit that I might like?
-4. Can you give me a solid 3 day itinerary based on online recommendations?
-For what to do in (Pick one of the locations it mentions)
-5. Okay, can you recommend a flight and hotel?
-I live in (Pick a location) and I'm going to leave on 22nd December and will return 26th December.
-6. Give me the calendar.

-### Pre-filled User (Shreya)
-1. I'm planning to hit up Redis Released in London this year.
-Can you find more info about it?

 ## 🧩 Architecture overview
 - `gradio_app.py`: Launches the Gradio app, builds UI, wires event streaming, calendar open, and user switching
 - `agent.py`: Implements `TravelAgent` using Agent Framework